-On three occasions in February of 2020, Dublin Bus were forced to suspend night routes in the area due to anti-social activity.
+On three occasions in February of 2020, Dublin Bus was forced to suspend night routes in the area due to anti-social activity.

-A survey in 2017 found that the drugs trade was the single biggest concern among residents living in the area.
+A survey in 2017 found that the drug trade was the single biggest concern among residents living in the area.

 In 2018, following heavy snowfall, a LIDL supermarket in Jobstown was destroyed by a stolen JCB digger.
 A group of people then looted the supermarket.

-The area has also been in the news because of drugs seizures.
+The area has also been in the news because of drug seizures.
 Gardai discovered €700,000 worth of heroin at a house in the Bawnlea housing estate in Jobstown back in July of 2019.

 The murder of Adam Muldoon (23) took place in Butler’s Park in Jobstown in June of 2018.
 Muldoon, who was homeless and suffering from cerebral palsy, received over 150 stab wounds.

 There have also been reports of attacks on taxi drivers in the area.
-One taxi driver suffered broken teeth and bruises after his passengers attacked him and robbed him.
+For example, one taxi driver suffered broken teeth and bruises after his passengers decided to attack him and rob him.